A General Equilibrium Theory of Orchestrated AI Agent Systems: Introduction

 \section{Introduction}

-\subsection{The Problem}
+\subsection{The problem}

-Modern AI deployments operate as \emph{organizations}: collections of specialized agents---large language models, retrieval systems, classifiers, validators---composed in directed acyclic graphs (DAGs) and coordinated by a central orchestrator.
-The orchestrator decides, at each step, which agent to invoke, in what order, and with what priority, subject to latency, quality, and cost constraints (service-level objectives, SLOs).
+Modern AI deployments increasingly behave as organizations: collections of specialized agents---language models, retrieval modules, classifiers, validators, planners---composed in directed acyclic graphs and coordinated by a central orchestrator.
+At each stage, the orchestrator selects which agent to invoke, in what order, and with what priority, subject to quality, latency, cost, and load constraints.

-This architecture is now standard in enterprise AI systems.
-Yet it lacks a rigorous mathematical foundation.
-Existing routing strategies rely on static heuristics, hand-tuned weights, or simple greedy policies.
-No framework addresses the fundamental questions: \emph{Does an optimal allocation of agents exist?
-Is it stable?
-Is it unique?
-Can it be computed efficiently?
-Do the orchestration dynamics converge?}